Imperial Tobacco launches caffeinated mouth strips

-LONDON Imperial Tobacco Group, the world's third largest cigarette maker, is moving into caffeine as more people kick the deadly smoking habit, launching a melt-in-your-mouth strip designed to give an energy boost in seconds.
+LONDON Imperial Tobacco Group IMT.L, the world's third largest cigarette maker, is moving into caffeine as more people kick the deadly smoking habit, launching a melt-in-your-mouth strip designed to give an energy boost in seconds.

-The product, called Reon, comes in flavors such as "grapefruit & zing" and "black currant & fresh".
+The product, called Reon, comes in flavours such as "grapefruit & zing" and "black currant & fresh".
 For now it is only sold in the English city of Manchester and online.

 Developed by Imperial's Fontem Ventures subsidiary, Reon comes in packs of eight strips, each with 20 mg of caffeine, or less than a third of the amount in a shot of Starbucks espresso.
 A pack costs 2.50 pounds ($4).